-You can only apply for AUT jobs using our online application process.
+You can only apply for AUT roles using our online job application process.
 When you complete your online application you should:

 Once you have submitted your application we will send you a confirmation email.

 Our selection panel will shortlist applicants who best meet the selection criteria for the role.

 If you don’t make the shortlist we will contact you by email to let you know.

 If you are shortlisted, we will contact you to arrange a face-to-face panel interview.
 At this point you should tell us:

 At AUT, a panel of people will interview you.
 The panel is usually made up of 3 to 4 people (sometimes more depending on the role), including the manager for the role.

 Your interview may take from 30 minutes to one hour.
 Sometimes we may include testing, presentations or assessments during your interview.

 We will ask you about your skills and experience.
 You should give specific examples of how you behaved in certain situations.
 Tell us what you did – and avoid talking about ‘we’.